-6.306The policy will have a negligible effect on the majority of the SA objectives, as the subject matter of the policy is fairly specific.
+6.308 The policy will have a negligible effect on the majority of the SA objectives, as the subject matter of the policy is fairly specific.

-6.307The overarching purpose of the policy is to ensure that new development supports improvements to sustainable transport and active travel networks.
-It requires that developments of 10 or more dwellings, and non-residential developments of 1,000sqm or more should contribute to increasing opportunities for travel without a car for essential journeys.
+6.309 The overarching purpose of the policy is to ensure that new development supports improvements to sustainable transport and active travel networks.
+It requires that where appropriate development should contribute to increasing opportunities for travel without a car for essential journeys.
 Developments of this size should also be designed to ensure priority for pedestrians, cyclists and other users in a way which does not increase congestion while supporting the extension of relevant active travel routes.
 Given the potential to reduce the need to travel in the plan area and achieve a degree of modal shift, significant positive effects are likely in relation to SA objectives 6: transport,10: air quality and 11: climate change.

-6.308The approach is likely to encourage higher levels of physical activity among residents to the benefit of public health.
+6.310 The approach is likely to encourage higher levels of physical activity among residents to the benefit of public health.
 By supporting development which prioritises more vulnerable road users, the policy is also likely to encourage the creation of safer environments in the plan area.
 Furthermore, the policy supports development that recognises the needs and responses of different social groups, particularly older people and those experiencing health inequalities and disabilities.
 As such, a significant positive effect is also likely in relation to SA objective 5: health and wellbeing.

-6.309The policy will have minor positive effects on SA objectives 3: economy and skills and 4: regeneration and social inclusion.
+6.311 The policy will have minor positive effects on SA objectives 3: economy and skills and 4: regeneration and social inclusion.
 It is expected that the measures in the policy to improve accessibility via sustainable modes of transport, active travel, and flexible transport services that combine public and community transport services, will enable people to access employment opportunities, services and facilities more easily.

-6.310While the development of sustainable transport and active travel infrastructure could have negative effects on SA objectives 1: biodiversity and 14: landscape and townscape, this will depend on the exact nature and location of proposals which is not determined through this policy.
+6.312 While the development of sustainable transport and active travel infrastructure could have negative effects on SA objectives 1: biodiversity and 14: landscape and townscape, this will depend on the exact nature and location of proposals which is not determined through this policy.
 It is also recognised that the improvements to air quality likely to result from this policy could have indirect benefits for biodiversity.
 Overall, negligible effects on SA objectives 1: biodiversity and 14: landscape and townscape are therefore likely.